-There are good looking cars, there are pretty cars, and then there are downright beautiful cars.
-A large percentage of the latter probably come from Italy, and we think you’ll agree that the Alfa Romeo 8C Competizione is no exception.
+There are good looking cars, there are pretty cars, and then there are downright beautiful cars that regularly prove to be a solid investment option.
+A large percentage of the latter hail from Italy, and we think you’ll agree that the Alfa Romeo 8C Competizione is no exception.

 The 8C was created as a bit of a tribute to some of the great classic Alfas, and you may be surprised to know that it was actually designed by a German.
-Alfa nerds out there will see the headlights have been modelled over those you’d find on the 33 Stradale, the rear lights made to resemble those on a Giulia TZ, and the overall rear as a homage to the Giulietta SZ.
+Alfa nerds out there will notice the headlights have been modelled over those you’d find on the 33 Stradale, whilst the rear lights are made to resemble those on a Giulia TZ, and the overall rear section as a homage to the Giulietta SZ.

 Much to purists pleasure, it was Alfa’s first return to a rear-axle mounted gearbox since the ‘90s after many years of subjectively sub-par front-wheel drive models.
 The heart of the 8C is a 4.7-litre V8 with a very familiar bark, and that’s because it’s a bored out and stroked version of the Ferrari-built Maserati V8.

 This revised and upgraded engine was later used in versions of the Maserati Quattroporte and GranTurismo.
 It wasn’t breaking any records, but 450bhp to the rear wheels was more than enough to raise a pulse or two and it remains to be one of the finest V8s of all time.